Acoustic plasmons and conducting carriers in hole-doped cuprate superconductors

-Early photoemission studies on superconducting cuprates indicated that the parent compound is a charge-transfer insulator and therefore conjectured that doped holes are oxygen $p$-like \cite{fujimori1987}.
-Theoretically, doped holes are assumed to enter $p$ orbitals of an O atom between two Cu atoms, i.e., the Emery model \cite{emery1987}, or of four oxygen atoms surrounding one Cu atom to form a spin singlet termed a Zhang-Rice singlet (ZRS) \cite{ZRS1988}.
-O $K$-edge X-ray absorption \cite{chen1991} and resonant elastic scattering \cite{abbamonte2002} indeed provided experimental evidence for O $p$ holes but inconclusive as to whether the holes are localized or itinerant.
-In contrast, photoemission intensity at the Fermi level did not show a resonant enhancement at the O $K$-edge \cite{tjeng1992}.
-Many angle-resolved photoemission data \cite{Hashimoto2014} up to now have been interpreted based on band structures in the local density approximation, which predict that Cu $d$ and oxygen $p$ characters are about equally mixed at the Fermi level.
-Alternatively, the single-band Hubbard and $t$-$J$ models, in which particular orbital character is not considered, have been used.
-The mobile conducting $p$ holes are hence hallmarks of hole-doped cuprates, yet to be experimentally confirmed.
+The conducting carriers are hallmarks of hole-doped cuprates, but their nature remains elusive.
+Upon doping, the low-energy excitations in the optical conductivity of La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) are much enhanced\cite{Uchida1991}; the Hall coefficient $R_{\text{H}}$ of LSCO is much smaller than what is expected from the contribution of doped holes\cite{Ono2007}, i.e., $R_{\text{H}} \ll \frac{1}{{n_p}e}$, where $n_p$ is the hole density and $e$ is the magnitude of electron charge.
+Early photoemission studies on superconducting cuprates indicated that the parent compound is a charge-transfer insulator, which led to a conjecture that doped holes are oxygen $p$-like \cite{fujimori1987}.
+Theoretically, doped holes are assumed to enter $p$ orbitals of an O atom between two Cu atoms, i.e., the Emery model \cite{emery1987}, or of four oxygen atoms surrounding one Cu atom to form a spin singlet termed a Zhang-Rice singlet (ZRS) \cite{ZRS1988}, as illustrated in Fig. 1(b).
+O $K$-edge X-ray absorption \cite{chen1991} and resonant elastic scattering \cite{abbamonte2002} indeed provided experimental evidence for O $2p$ holes.
+The RIXS results also concluded that the acoustic plasmons are predominantly associated with the O sites through a strong $2p$ character\cite{Nag2020}.
+In contrast, photoemission intensity at the Fermi level showed no resonant enhancement at the O $K$-edge \cite{tjeng1992}.
+Many angle-resolved photoemission data \cite{Hashimoto2014} have been interpreted based on band structures in the local density approximation, which predict that Cu $d$ and oxygen $p$ characters are about equally mixed at the Fermi level.
+In addition, theoretical calculations using the three-band Hubbard model\cite{CCChen2013} reveal that the ZRS band of hole-doped cuprates is composed of comparable amount of O $2p$ and Cu $3d_{x^{2} - y^{2}}$.

-Superconducting cuprates such as La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) have a quasi-two-dimensional (2D) crystal structure with stacked CuO$_2$ layers as illustrated in Fig.~1.
-These systems are expected to exhibit acoustic plasmons in theory\cite{greco2019}.
-The low-energy acoustic plasmons are governed by the coherent electrons near the Fermi surface and reflect the collective nature of charge excitations.
-Whether they exist in hole-doped cuprates is still an open question, as strong electron correlations might significantly decrease the lifetime of coherent states and weaken acoustic plasmons \cite{Lin2019}.
-Recent results of electron energy-loss spectroscopy show the absence of plasmons in hole-doped cuprates\cite{Mitrano2018,Husain2019}.
-Regardless, O $K$-edge RIXS provides us with a unique opportunity to resolve this ambiguity because the doped holes are primarily of O character rather than Cu.